tensorflow/docs/site/en/performance/model_optimization.md

 * Reduced parameter count, for example, pruning and structured pruning.
 * Reduced representational precision, for example, quantization.
-* Update the original model topology to a more efficient one, with reduced parameters or faster execution.
-  For example, tensor decomposition methods and distillation.
+* Update the original model topology to a more efficient one, with reduced parameters or faster execution, for example, tensor decomposition methods and distillation.

 ## Model quantization